argonautproject/scheduling/source/pages/patient-scheduling.md

 ---

-{% include img.html img="diagrams/Slide28.png" caption="Figure:  Patient Portal Scheduling for new or existing patient" %}
+{% include img.html img="diagrams/Slide28.png" caption="Patient Portal Scheduling for new or existing patient" %}

 ###  Patient login
 {:.no_toc}

 Before a patient can begin, she must login in to the patient portal.
 This step MAY include updating or confirmation of patient  and insurance coverage information.

-{% include img.html img="diagrams/Slide05.png" caption="Figure:  Patient login" %}
+{% include img.html img="diagrams/Slide05.png" caption="Patient login" %}

 The patient ID is returned or known.
 See the [Login and Trust](index.html#login-and-trust) Section for details.